mvolkmann/blog/src/smalltalk/21-collections.md

 The output in the Transcript will be "Comet" followed by "Oscar".

+## Indexable Classes

+Classes whose instances respond to messages like `#at:put:` are "indexable".
+This means they hold a collection of objects that are accessed by index.
+Such classes are defined with by sending the message `#variableSubclass:instanceVariableNames:classVariableNames:poolDictionaries:category:` to another class.
+That is handled by an instance method in the class `Class`.
+An example of a class that is defined this way is `Array`.

+Also see the `Class` instance methods whose names begin with `variableByteSubclass:`, `variableDoubleByteSubclass:`, `variableDoubleWordSubclass:`, and `variableWordSubclass:`.

 ## Identity Collections

 The collection classes `IdentityBag`, `IdentityDictionary`, and `IdentitySet`